Ireland 2020 - Sold Out

 If you have ever traveled on one of our Young Dubliners Tours in the past deduct $50.00 as a Thank You!

 A message from Keith: The next Ireland trip is in late March 2020.
-We have just finalized the details for the Ireland trip where we will bring 120 fans on the holiday of a lifetime.
+We have just finalized the details for the Ireland trip where we will bring 150 fans on the holiday of a lifetime.
 The truth is we did not plan to do another one until the huge success of our March 2018 tour.
 It sold out so quickly and we received so many requests to do one more that we decided it was the only thing to do.
 So we are announcing our 10 day Ireland extravaganza to include Belfast, Galway, Dublin and TWO nights at a castle in Donegal (plus many other stops along the way).
-This itinerary has been hand picked based on past experience and will be loads of fun from the first to the last day.
+We will also be playing shows in Belfast, Galway, Dublin and a private show just for the tour party at the hotel in Donegal.
+The itinerary has been hand picked based on past experience and will be loads of fun from the first to the last day.

 Day 1 March 21 Saturday